 Install the program using your previously purchased disk or download.
 Normally when you purchase downloads, your web browser saves the file to the Downloads folder on your computer.
-You should back them up to another disk or drive on a regular basis, so you have them for future use.
+It will remain there unless you delete it.
+You should back up your downloads to another disk or drive on a regular basis, so you have them for future use.

 If you purchased MasterCook 15 from another vendor, you must contact them.
 There are several online places that sell the MasterCook download.
 If you purchased it somewhere else, such as at Amazon, you need to use the download link you purchased from them since you are their customer.
 We do not have access to their customers or orders.
+They can assist you since you are their customer.
 For example, you will find your Amazon download link in your Games & Software Library.

 FIRST STEP (Uninstall)

 A. MAKE SURE YOU HAVE BACKUP COPIES FIRST on another disk or drive!
 See These Instructions.

 B. Use Windows to uninstall the program.
 Go to the Windows Start menu or use the Windows Logo key on your keyboard and type Uninstall MasterCook 15.
 Then uninstall it.
 Restart your computer if prompted.